Divine Lotus Flower and its Splendid Healing Power

 It is a part of religious and social ceremonies.
 They live with it and eat it.

-For the Chinese, the lotus is a symbol:
+For the Chinese, the Lotus is a symbol:

 • Empty inside, upright outside.